 Ceded reinsurance arrangements do not relieve the Company from its obligations to policyholders.
 Reinsurance is only placed with counterparties that have a minimum credit rating of A- (S&P equivalent).
-No single reinsurer can exceed the maximum credit counterparty exposure thresholds established by the Company's Board.
+Single reinsurer concentration risk is managed through thresholds established by the Company's Board.